mauritssilvis/darts/cli/java-darts-cli/README.md

 #### 2.1.2 Default parameters

-As was hinted at above, the `darts checkouts` subcommand has several default parameters.
+As hinted at above, the `darts checkouts` subcommand has several default parameters.
 When left unspecified, the following options are set:

 - The [dartboard type](#the-dartboard-type): London.